Art Terms and Definitions — J

 Quatrefoil

-A carved ornament or design consisting of four lobes separated by cusps, radiating from a common center.
+A symmetrical shape which forms the overall outline of four partially overlapping circles of the same diameter.
 It is often used in architectural tracery and resembles a flower with four petals or a leaf with four leaflets.

 Quattrocentism